bi-labor/es-mssql/docs/elasticsearch/exercise3.md

     The settings we use here are the following.

     - `settings`: We set the number of _shards_ and _replicas_ here.
-While settings the number of _shards_ is not that important here, we must set the number of _replicas_ to **zero** in order to have an index with **green** _health_ value.
+While settings the number of _shards_ is not that important here, we must set the number of _replicas_ to **zero** to have an index with **green** _health_ value.
 This is because _Elasticsearch_ refuses to put a _shard_ and its _replica_ on the same node, and we only have a single node.

     - `mapping`: Mapping is the "schema" of the data.
-It is not necessary to set this, but when the data is ambiguous, Elasticsearch will make a choice how to interpret data, unless we specify the mapping.
+It is not necessary to set this, but when the data is ambiguous, Elasticsearch will make a choice how to interpret data unless we specify the mapping.

-        - `gender`, `address.state`, `company`: These are values we know are only going to have a few select values (e.g. "male" and "female" for gender), therefore we do not want to allow _free text search_ on them.
+        - `gender`, `address.state`, `company`: These are values we know are only going to have a few select values (e.g., "male" and "female" for gender), therefore we do not want to allow _free text search_ on them.
 We can help the system by specifying this.

         - `hired`: Although this is a date field, the date representation of our data is not standard — _Elasticsearch_ wouldn't recognize it by itself.
-Therefore we have to explicitly specify the date format.
+Therefore we have to specify the date format explicitly.

 1. We can check the indices with the `GET _cat/indices?v` query.

     ![Elasticsearch indices](images/elasticsearch-indices.png)

     !!! note ""
-        Note how the health of the `test` index is **yellow** and the health of the `salaries` index is **green**.
+        Note how the health of the `test` index is **yellow**, and the health of the `salaries` index is **green**.
 That is because the default value for the number of _replicas_ is **1**.

 1. Insert the sample document into the created index.
 You can find the sample document [here](#sample-document).